Baden-Württemberg Police

-Baden-Württemberg Police is a state law-enforcement agency in Germany.
-It numbers approximately 25,000 police officers and 7,000 civilian employees.
+Baden-Württemberg State Police is the state police force of the German state of Baden-Württemberg.
+It numbers approximately 35,000 police officers and civilian employees.

 The four regional police authorities (called Landespolizeidirektionen in BW) are headquartered in Karlsruhe, Stuttgart, Freiburg and Tübingen.
 There is also a separate police authority for the city of Stuttgart.
 Following a police reform in 2005, the regional police authorities are now part of the regional government authorities (Regierungspräsidium).
 The autobahn and river police stations were reorganized from separate authorities and integrated into the respective local police departments.

 Citizens also participate in public safety.
 This commitment to civic action is seen, for example, in the Volunteer Police program, where approximately 1,200 citizens voluntarily assist their local police in 20 towns.
 These volunteers are specially trained, wear uniforms and are armed.
 Their main duty is crime prevention: conducting walking patrols to deter street crime, patrolling near schools and kindergartens and maintaining contact with potential victims of crime and juvenile delinquents.

 The Landeskriminalamt (State Investigation Bureau) was founded in 1952, is situated in Stuttgart and employs 520 officers and 430 civilian staff.
 Its missions are: witness protection, state security, SWAT (Spezialeinsatzkommando) team operations, undercover investigations, statistics, monitoring the development of crime, crime prevention, criminal investigations analysis, exchange of information with foreign countries and forensic science.

 The Police Support Group HQ (Bereitschaftspolizeipräsidium) in Göppingen is the recruiting and training agency for the BW police and controls five rapid reaction battalions (Bereitschaftspolizeidirektionen) (BPD), the SWAT team and the state police band.
 The BPDs are situated in Bruchsal, Göppingen, Biberach, Lahr and Böblingen and have approximately 4,000 officers as the state's mobile police reserve and school training staff.

 There are eight river police stations in Baden-Württemberg along the Rhine and Neckar rivers and on Lake Constance.
 The aviation unit falls under LPD Stuttgart and has eight modern helicopters and one fixed-wing aircraft based at Stuttgart Airport and Baden Airport near Söllingen.
 Two of the helicopters are EC 155 transport versions and six are MD 900/902 police operation models.
 Three are equipped with night-sun and video/night-vision equipment.